A STORY OF OLD CALIFORNIA

 The present 1,800 acre Camulos Ranch, established by Ygnacio del Valle in 1853, was carved out of the 48,612 acre Rancho San Francisco, granted in 1839 to Ygnacio’s father Antonio del Valle, majordomo and administrator of Mission San Fernando.
 Camulos was located at the western boundary of the rancho and was originally a Tataviam Indian village known as Kamulus.
 The San Fernando Mission used the area as early as 1804 for raising small animals and crops grown by the Indians, who numbered 416 when visited by Inspector General of the Missions in 1839.

 Antonio del Valle and his family lived at the eastern edge of the ranch near Castaic in the former San Fernando Mission granary adobe building.
-After Antonio’s death in 1841, the land was divided among his second wife and the children from his two marriages.
+After Antonio’s death in 1841.
 Ygnacio received the western portion of the ranch known as Camulos and built a corral and stocked it with cattle in 1842.
 He bought back some of the Rancho San Francisco acreage from the other del Valle heirs and also acquired Rancho Temescal, north of Piru.
 Ygnacio’s first wife died in childbirth in 1842.
-He was married a second time to Ysabel Varela of Los Angeles, who was only 15.
+He was married a second time to 15-year-old Ysabel Varela of Los Angeles.
 They settled in Los Angeles near the Olvera Street plaza.
-The following year he built the first four rooms of what became the main adobe at Camulos, which was at first occupied by Ygnacio’s majordomo (foreman).
+The following year he built the first four rooms of what became the main adobe at Camulos, initially occupied by Ygnacio’s majordomo (foreman).

 The drought of the 1860s took its toll on del Valle cattle and crops, forcing the del Valles to sell most of the Rancho San Francisco in 1865.
 However, Camulos continued to evolve into a diverse agricultural operation.
 By the time of Ygnacio’s death in 1880, the ranch had grown from a few hundred head of-cattle in the 1840s to a thriving, virtually self-contained ranch.
 It consisted of approximately 1290 acres of citrus, vineyards, almonds, grain and vegetables, and supported close to 200 residents.
 In addition to the del Valles, large numbers of Mexicans and Indians were employed on the ranch.
 The single four room adobe, built in 1853, grew into a twenty room adobe surrounded by numerous other buildings, including a brick winery, chapel, barn and workers’ housing.
 The isolation of the Santa Clara Valley was broken with the arrival of the stagecoach in 1874 and the railroad in 1887.